-At our 2023 annual meeting of stockholders, holders of approximately 94.0% of the votes cast on such proposal approved the advisory vote ("say-on-pay") on the 2022 compensation of our named executive officers (sometimes referred herein as our "NEOs"), which was consistent with the level of support we received in 2022 and 2021 on our "say-on-pay" proposal and continued a long-term trend of significant shareholder support of 93% or higher in each of the last eight years.
-The Committee considered the results of the advisory vote when setting executive compensation for 2024 and plans to continue to do so in future executive compensation policies and decisions.
+At our 2024 annual meeting of stockholders, holders of approximately 94.5% of the votes cast on such proposal approved the advisory vote ("say-on-pay") on the 2023 compensation of our named executive officers (referred herein as our "NEOs"), which was consistent with the level of support we received in 2023 and 2022 on our "say-on-pay" proposal and continued a long-term trend of significant shareholder support of 93% or higher in each of the last nine years.
+The Committee considered the results of the advisory vote when setting executive compensation for 2025 and plans to continue to do so in future executive compensation policies and decisions.